I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfregistry/nf-wdfregistry-wdfregistryquerymemory.md

 </p>

 ## -remarks
 <p>When a driver calls <b>WdfRegistryQueryMemory</b>, the framework allocates a buffer that is large enough to hold the specified registry value's data.
-After <b>WdfRegistryQueryMemory</b> returns, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548715">WdfMemoryGetBuffer</a> to obtain a pointer to the buffer and the buffer's size.</p>

-<p>For more information about registry-key objects, see <a href="wdf.using_the_registry_in_kmdf_drivers">Using the Registry in Framework-Based Drivers</a>.</p>

-<p>The following code example retrieves the data that is assigned to the <b>MyValueName</b> value and then obtains the data's address and size.</p>

-<p>When a driver calls <b>WdfRegistryQueryMemory</b>, the framework allocates a buffer that is large enough to hold the specified registry value's data.
-After <b>WdfRegistryQueryMemory</b> returns, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548715">WdfMemoryGetBuffer</a> to obtain a pointer to the buffer and the buffer's size.</p>
+After <b>WdfRegistryQueryMemory</b> returns, the driver can call <a href="..\wdfmemory\nf-wdfmemory-wdfmemorygetbuffer.md">WdfMemoryGetBuffer</a> to obtain a pointer to the buffer and the buffer's size.</p>

 <p>For more information about registry-key objects, see <a href="wdf.using_the_registry_in_kmdf_drivers">Using the Registry in Framework-Based Drivers</a>.</p>